Polaris: A G\"odel Agent Framework for Small Language Models through Experience-Abstracted Policy Repair: Our Approach

 \subsection{\textsc{Polaris}: Policy Repair through Experience Abstraction}

 \textsc{Polaris} implements recursive self-improvement in small language models through a structured cycle of reflection, abstraction, and repair, converting execution failures into validated code-level updates while preserving full traceability in the agent’s \texttt{Memory}.
 Each cycle follows the operators defined in \textbf{Algorithms~\ref{alg:godel_agent_full} and~\ref{alg:repair policy}} and the prompt templates shown in \textbf{Figures~\ref{fig:analyze_failures_prompt}--\ref{fig:update_policy_prompt}}.
 The agent executes a mutable policy $\pi_t$ on a validation set $\mathcal{D}$, records its behavior and outcomes, and integrates validated updates to yield a refined policy $\pi_{t+1}=\pi_t\oplus\Delta\pi$.
-This structured repair cycle, which transforms instance-specific failures into validated code-level updates, is detailed in Figure~\ref{fig:polaris_algo_2}.

 \paragraph{Failure Analysis.} Executing $\pi_t$ on $\mathcal{D}$ produces a set of failed instances where each $\tau_i$ contains the input, the agent's reasoning trace, the predicted output, and the reference answer.
-For every $\tau_i$, the agent invokes \texttt{AnalyzeFailure} (Algorithm~\ref{alg:repair policy}; see Appendix Figure~\ref{fig:analyze_failures_prompt} for the full prompt template), a self-reflection operator that generates a structured record
+For every $\tau_i$, the agent invokes \texttt{AnalyzeFailure} (Algorithm~\ref{alg:repair policy}; Figure~\ref{fig:analyze_failures_prompt}), a self-reflection operator that generates a structured record

 The \textit{diagnosis} identifies the cause of error in the policy's reasoning or control flow, the \textit{revision plan} proposes targeted adjustments at the code or rule level, and the \textit{prevention rule} generalizes these insights for future iterations.
 Each reflection $A_i$ is appended to \texttt{Memory}, forming a repository of interpretable experience from which higher-level repair strategies are derived.